matrix-org/synapse/docs/usage/configuration/config_documentation.md

 How long to track users' last seen time and IPs in the database.

 Defaults to `28d`.
-Uncomment and set to `null` to disable clearing out of old rows.
+Set to `null` to disable clearing out of old rows.

 Example configuration:
 ```